brndnmtthws/brndn-io/content/posts/what-is-the-metaverse/index.md

 have the imagination to somehow turn their VR universe into something that isn't ad-based, and isn't just plain old video games?
 Maybe, but I am skeptical.
 Why bother when the ads are so profitable?

+I will add one more thing: I would not _bet against_ Meta, because regardless of the real motivations behind the VR push, I think their ad business will continue printing money for years to come.